Powerlearnproject/se-day1-assignment-elviiii/README.md

 4. Collaboration and communication issues
 5. Security vulnerabilities through cyberthreats

+-The Strategies to overcme these challenges iclude;
+1. Writing comprehensive documentation and comments and using code review processes to ensure mainatainability
+2. Using debbugging tools in IDEs like breakpoints and logging and writing unit tests to catch bugs early
+3. Following tech blogs, podcasts and online courses, engaging in open source projects and coding challeges and attending webinars, conferences and meetups to network and learn
+4. Using clear documentation and keep project updates transparent, holding regular stand up meetings to track progress and using collaboration tools like slack, microsoft teams and github issues
- update dependancies to fix security flaws and perform penetration testing and security audits
+5. Regularly update dependancies to fix security flaws and perform penetration testing and security audits

 Explain the different types of testing (unit, integration, system, and acceptance) and their importance in software quality assurance.
  -Unit testing tests individual components or functions of the software i isolation and is important in catching bugs early, ensuring each function or module works as expected and makes debugging easier by